Daniel-KM/Omeka-S-module-Access/README.md

 ### Incompatibility

-This module is currently incompatible with module [Group], that manages rights by a list of group.
+This module is currently incompatible with module [Group], that manages rights by a list of groups.

 ### Copy of the module